 A tireless worker, Hardwick has taken on even more duties and responsibilities over the past eleven years.
 In January 2003, he was named Director of Golf Operations at Virginia Tech, a position that not only continues his stewardship over the Virginia Tech Golf Course, but also the Pete Dye River Course of Virginia Tech.
 Since 2004, when the Hokies joined the Atlantic Coast Conference, Hardwick has overseen a program to improve facilities and continue the quest to remain among the elite programs in collegiate golf.
 “The River” underwent a major renovation that year by renowned golf course architect Pete Dye.
 The renovation included a new state-of-the-art practice facility for the golf team and other amenities that afford Hokie golfers one of the finest team-oriented practice complexes in the nation.
 He has also built a solid financial foundation for the program, receiving 35 endowed scholarships over the past 27 years, which will allow numerous student-athletes to continue their careers at the collegiate level.

 Never one to prize individual honors, Hardwick has nonetheless received many accolades that are testament to the mark he has left on collegiate golf and the golf world as a whole.
-In December, 2012 Hardwick was presented with the GCAA Service Award for outstanding service to Virginia Tech and the sport of golf for over 30 years.
-In 2007 he was inducted into the Golf Coaches Association of America’s Hall of Fame.
+In December of 2012, he was presented with the GCAA Service Award for outstanding service to Virginia Tech and the sport of golf for more than 30 years.
+In 2007, he was inducted into the Golf Coaches Association of America’s Hall of Fame.
 He received the award at the association’s annual banquet in Orlando, and sharing the dais with Hardwick and the two other inductees was golf legend Arnold Palmer, who received the Lifetime Achievement Award from the GCAA.
 Additionally, in 1994 Hardwick received one of his greatest honors when he was selected as the 11th inductee to the Virginia PGA Hall of Fame, making him the youngest member of this elite group.

 He was named the inaugural recipient of the Labron Harris Sr., Award in 2005, given by E-Z-GO Textron, in association with the PGA of America.
 This award is presented to the college or high school coach and PGA Professional whose support of the game through teaching, coaching and involvement in the community has helped ensure the continued growth of the game and represent the finest qualities the game has to offer.
 He was also named the recipient of the Bill Strausbaugh Award presented by the Middle Atlantic PGA in 2005.
 This award bestows special recognition on a PGA member who has made significant contributions through mentoring of PGA Professionals and through involvement in community and charitable activities.